Apply to UT CELTA

-Acceptance onto the CELTA course is not automatic or guaranteed.
-You must satisfactorily complete the tasks and pass a subsequent interview to be accepted.
-Non-native speakers of English must be able to demonstrate that their level of English, both spoken and written, is suitable for the demands of the course.
+Acceptance onto a CELTA course is not automatic or guaranteed.
+You must satisfactorily complete the pre-interview task and pass a subsequent interview to be accepted.
+Applicants must be able to demonstrate that their level of English, both spoken and written, is suitable for the demands of the course.
 The decision of the center is final.

-A $300 non-refundable deposit is required to hold your space in the course, and the remaining tuition amount by three weeks before the first class day.
-You may obtain a full refund (minus the deposit) two weeks before the start of the course, but after that day, there is no refund.
-In cases of emergencies, we allow you to withdraw from the course and use your tuition for a course at a later date.
-In the event that the course is canceled due to low enrollment (5 or fewer students), you may defer to a later session, or request a full refund, including the deposit.
-We will notify applicants at least 2 weeks in advance if a course is canceled.
+A $300 non-refundable deposit is required to hold your space in the course, and the remaining tuition amount is due by three weeks before the first class day.
+You may obtain a full refund (minus the deposit) up to two weeks before the start of the course, but after that, there is no refund.
+In case of a documented medical emergency, you may withdraw from the course and defer your attendance to a later date.

-The University of Texas at Austin CELTA Center accepts applications from non-US citizens to our program.
+The UT CELTA Centre accepts applications from non-U.S. citizens to our program.
 You must be able to provide proof of your English ability within the C1-C2 level on the CEFR (Common European Framework of Reference for Languages) scale if English is not your native language.

 International applicants will also be required to:

-Arrange a visa interview with your local US consulate
+- Arrange a visa interview with your nearest U.S. Consulate or Embassy

 - Purchase health insurance through The University of Texas for the duration of your course (unless you provide proof of a private policy which meets or exceeds university requirements).